Aakash Repeater Courses

-For subjects with practicals, marks are distributed as 60 marks for theory and 40 for practicals, while for subjects without practicals, the distribution is 80 marks for theory paper and 20 marks for internal assessment.
+For subjects with practicals, marks are distributed as 60 marks for theory and 40 for practicals, while for subjects without practicals, the distribution is 80 marks for the theory paper and 20 marks for the internal assessment.
 Students must score 30% marks in both theory and practical papers to pass the exam.
 Read the entire article to learn more about Kerala plus two passing marks and the grading system 2025.

 To pass the Kerala plus two examination, students must score D+ or 30% marks in aggregate and individual subjects.